murkl/arch-os/recovery/README.md

 system's own pacman cache rather than off a mirror.

-For the same reason `hooks/preflight.sh` asks less than the installer's: root and the live image, and nothing about this machine's firmware — it is not what is being set up.
+For the same reason `hooks/preflight.sh` asks less than the installer's: root and the live image, and nothing about this machine's firmware: it is not what is being set up.

 ## Two views of one disk